osesantos/osesantos/README.md

 ![589407](https://user-images.githubusercontent.com/20876378/200520670-d5d75540-04d4-4ae3-a66f-c6d4f017275a.jpeg)

-# Hi there 👋 I'm José
+# Hi there 👋 I'm ose

 <!--
 **osesantos/osesantos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.